Pirates vs. Cardinals MLB Betting Odds, Trends & Prediction

 Busch Stadium, St. Louis, MO

-As of this writing, our MLB Public Betting Page shows that 67% of bets are on the Cardinals’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 56% of bets are on the Pirates’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Pirates vs. Cardinals MLB Betting Trends

-The total has gone UNDER in 9 of St. Louis’ last 12 games against an opponent in the National League.
+The total has gone OVER in 10 of Pittsburgh’s last 13 games played on a Thursday

-Pirates are 2-9 SU in their last 11 games played on a Wednesday.
+Cardinals are 2-9 SU in their last 11 games played on a Thursday

-The total has gone OVER in 15 of Pittsburgh’s last 19 games played on a Wednesday.

 Pirates vs. Cardinals MLB BETTING PREDICTION